The city of Worcester

 The Worcester Tourist Information Centre is located in the Guildhall and there is a restaurant on the first floor providing good lunches.

-Greyfriars House - Friar Street, Worcester, WR1 2LZ
+Greyfriars House and Gardens - Friar Street, Worcester, WR1 2LZ

 One of the most beautiful timber-framed and tiled houses in Worcestershire, Greyfriars, located on Friar Street, dates from 1480 and is now owned by the National Trust.